Coherent Information Phase Transition in a Noisy Quantum Circuit

-Furthermore, the coherent information can directly detect this first-order phase transition.
-For small $q$, bulk spins align with $\mathbb{C}$, leading to a domain wall at the bottom boundary when calculating $\mathcal{F}^{(n,k)}_{SA}$, with no additional energy cost in $\mathcal{F}^{(n,k)}_{SAR}$.
+For small $q$, bulk spins align with $\mathbb{C}$, leading to a domain wall at the bottom boundary when calculating $\mathcal{F}^{(n,k)}_{SA}$, with no additional energy cost in $\mathcal{F}^{(n,k)}_{SRA}$.
 This results in a positive $I_C$ and is extensive in system size.
+Since positive $I_C$ indicates that finite amount of quantum information can be successfully transmitted through the channel, which can be recovered via a decoding algorithm, we term this the recoverable phase.
 Conversely, for large $q$, bulk spins align with $\mathbb{I}$.
-In this scenario, a domain wall at the top boundary always exists, while an extra domain wall appears in calculating $\mathcal{F}^{(n,k)}_{SAR}$ at the bottom boundary, rendering $I_C$ negative.
-Since positive $I_C$ indicates that finite amount of quantum information can be successfully transmitted through the channel, which can be recovered via a decoding algorithm, this first-order phase transition corresponds to a transition from a recoverable to an irrecoverable phase.
+In this scenario, a domain wall at the top boundary always exists, while an extra domain wall appears in calculating $\mathcal{F}^{(n,k)}_{SRA}$ at the bottom boundary, rendering $I_C$ negative and resulting in an irrecoverable phase.
+This coherent information phase transition, tuned by $q$, exhibits characteristics of a first-order phase transition when the sign of $I_C$ is considered as the order parameter.
+This contrasts with the MIPT protected by QE operations, which corresponds to a second-order phase transition between ferromagnetic and paramagnetic phases~\cite{qian2024b}.
+The full phase diagram is depicted in Fig.~\ref{fig1}(b).
+By identifying $p$ as the temperature and considering noise and QE operations as two competing external fields, the phase diagram is reminiscent of that of a 2D Ising model.
+A central contribution of our work is the recognition that the additional symmetry-breaking phase induced by QE operations in the classical statistical mechanics mapping corresponds to the recoverable phase, in which quantum information can be reliably transmitted.